danvet/danvet.github.io/_drafts/maintainer-statistics.md

 few subsystems, the only realistic way is to create a new subsystem, somehow get it merged, and become its maintainer.
 In most subsystems being a maintainer is an elite status, and the historical trends suggests it will only become more so.
+If this trend isn't reversed, then maintainer overload will get a lot worse in the coming years.

 Much more interesting is the review statistics, split up by subsystem.
 Again we need a cut-off for noise and outliers.
 The big outliers here are all the pull